sandy9159/DIY-Self-Balancing-Robot-with-custom-PCB/README.md

 detail material list you can found further in this post.
 Balancingwii firmware and EZ-GUI android app is used in this project to control robot via Bluetooth connection.

+I have used a custom build PCB in this project which I have ordered from  [JLCPCB.com](https://jlcpcb.com/IAT)

 So lets begin with some basic of self balancing robot.

 ## Basics of self balancing robot